From Left to Right: Keith Beauchamp, Joy Davenport, Monica Land, Davis Houck, Maegan Parker Brooks, and Pablo Correa.

 Jules studied visual art and graphic design at Slippery Rock University.
 With her experience in small businesses, contracting, and nonprofit work Julia fits right in.

-After moving across the country twice, Julia now resides back home in Pittsburgh, PA.
+After moving across the country twice, Null now resides back home in Pittsburgh, PA.
 When she’s not traveling, you can find her hiking in the woods with her dog, Izzy or drawing into the night.
 In her spare time Julia takes on side projects as a contractor including illustration, vector tracing, and album artwork.
 Her artistic skills come in handy for any project needing a creative flair!